July 9, 2019 | Authored by: Kevin Cancilla

 Gaming industry giants adopt subscription models

 Microsoft, Nintendo, and Sony— the triumvirate of major console-makers — have already made subscriptions a big focus.
 The companies behind the Xbox, Switch, and Playstation, respectively, have ruled for decades and aren't waiting around to test the subscription waters; they're jumping right in.
 Xbox and Playstation have cloud-based platforms up and running.
 Gamers pay a monthly rate for access to hundreds of current titles and backward-compatible fan favorites.
 The PlayStation Now shop even allows users to rent titles and stream games without waiting to download entire files.
-Meanwhile, Nintendo Switch Online (NSO) gained nearly 10 million subscribers in eight months since launching fall 2018.
+Meanwhile, Nintendo Switch Online (NSO) gained nearly 10 million subscribers in eight months since launching in fall 2018.
 The service costs just $4 per month, $20 annually, and lets gamers save progress through the cloud or play beloved Nintendo Entertainment System (NES) games.

 Technology giants also enter the gaming business along the subscription route